A Roots And Rockabilly Holiday Concert With JD McPherson And His Band

 TERRY GROSS, HOST:

-McPherson is a songwriter, singer and guitarist who is described by music critic Ann Powers as a supreme rock reinventor.
+McPherson is a songwriter, singer and guitarist who was described by music critic Ann Powers as a supreme rock reinventor.
 McPherson grew up far away from the hubs of the music world on a cattle ranch in Oklahoma.
 His father runs the ranch.
 His mother is a preacher.
 Before becoming a full-time musician, McPherson taught art for four years to students in middle school.
 His Christmas album "Socks" is his fourth album.

-Welcome all of you to FRESH AIR.
+GROSS: Welcome all of you to FRESH AIR.
 It's so exciting to have you here, and the new Christmas album is great.
 JD, I'm going to ask you to introduce the first song and to introduce the members of the band.

 JD MCPHERSON: Certainly.
 So my name's JD McPherson, and over to my left is everybody else.
 That's Doug Corcoran, the utility guy who plays everything.
 Jimmy Sutton on bass.
 Ray Jacildo plays keys with background vocals, and our friend Jason Smay on drums.